miracum/recruit/docs/deployment/kubernetes.md

     You should set `ohdsi.cdmInitJob.enabled=false` when the job has completed once when changing the chart configuration.

 The application stack is now deployed.
 You can wait for the OMOP CDM init job to be done by running the following.
-But be wary that this may take quite some time to complete.
+This may take quite some time to complete.

 ```sh
 kubectl wait job \